MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ DANIEL A  FIRE FIGHTER-EMT   95484 │
     =#

+### Input Origin

+When a pipeline is `run`, the input stream for a pipeline isn't simply a data set, instead, it is a relationship between an *origin* with a set of *target* values.
+For most pipeline constructors, such as `Count()`, only the *target* is considered.
+However, sometimes the origin of the input can be used as well.

-How could we return the first half of the pipeline's input?
-Start by computing the half-way point, using integer division (`.÷`).
+For example, how could we return the first half of a pipeline's input?
+We could start by computing the half-way point, using integer division (`.÷`).

     Halfway = Count(Employee) .÷ 2
     run(ChicagoData, Halfway)